kentuckyCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Service

-The plaintiff is advised to record all costs incurred during the filing process because they may be included in the judgment.
+The plaintiff is usually advised to record all costs incurred during the filing process because they may be included in the judgment.
 After the service, the hearing date will be set within 20 to 40 days from the date the defendant receives the summons.

 Trial